This set of Analog Communications Quiz focuses on “Bandwidth Requirement for PAM Transition”.

 c) SAP Labs

-Explanation: CDMA was invented by Qualcomm.
+Explanation: CDMA stands for Code Division Multiple Access.
+CDMA was invented by Qualcomm.
 CDMA is a channel access method used by various radio communication technologies.
-CDMA stands for Code Division Multiple Access.
+It is a kind of multiplexing where various signals uses the same transmission channel in a more optimized way.

-Explanation: AMPS was designed for POTS as well as for voice.
+Explanation: AMPS (Advanced Mobile Phone Service) was designed for POTS (Plain Old Telephone Service) as well as for voice.
 It was also designed for the use built into an automobile.

 a) Minimum Transmitted Signal Output